isabeldrummond/isabeldrummond/README.md

-### Hi there 👋
-## I'm Isabel!
+# Hi, I'm Isabel 👋
+***September 2024 incoming MSc Carbon Governance student.
+Thesis and research activity tbd!***

 🔭 I’m currently working on
-- building my new portfolio site (html & css)
+- Building my new portfolio site (html & css)
-- data mining work for social activism projects on the side (python)
+- Social media data mining and analysis for various social activism projects on the side (python)

--
-✨ Upcoming project: MSc in Carbon governance!
-Thesis and research subjects to be established soon!
-🌱 I’m currently learning R on DataCamp.
+🌱 I’m currently learning
+- R on DataCamp.
 Python is next on the list!

-👯 I’m looking to collaborate on using data for community wellbeing and knowledge and environmental work 📫 How to reach me:
+👯 I’m looking to collaborate on
+- Using data for social and environmental action and mutual aid projects.

+📫 How to reach me:
-- isabelmdrummond@gmail.com
+- email, isabelmdrummond@gmail.com
 - my portfolio site, isabeldrummond.ca